 INSTRUCTIONS: This agreement should be used when contracting for food service between SFAs or outside entities that are not food service management companies (FSMC).
-A copy of this agreement must be submitted to the State Department of Education (SDE) for each site that contracts for meals.

-The and the (Recipient) () Preparer) ente er into this agreement for the site to provide meals.
-The e site preparing the meals agrees to (Preparer): 1.
-Furnish meals as ordered during the period of (Commencement Date to (Expiration Date) Meals shall be served day(s) a week.
+A copy of this agreement must be submitted to the State Department of Education (SDE) for each site that contracts for meals. and the (Preparer) enter into this agreement for the site to provide meals.
+The site preparing the meals agrees to (Preparer): Meals shall be served day(s) a week.
 2. Provide meals that meet or exceed United States Department of Agriculture (USDA) requirements as set forth in program regulations.
 3. Prepare meals in accordance with Oklahoma State Department of Health guidelines.
 4. Provide the following meals to the receiving site.
-Breakfast Lunch After-School Snack a.m. a.m./ p.m. ⁄p.m.
-5. Furnish meals in the following manner: Meals will be served at receiving site cafeteria.
+Breakfast Lunch a.m./p.m.
+After-School Snack 5.
+Furnish meals in the following manner: Meals will be served at receiving site cafeteria.
 Meals will be available for pick up.
 Meals will be delivered to the receiving site.
 Food will be portioned in bulk containers.
 Site preparing the food will provide portioning utensils.
 Site preparing the food will not provide portioning utensils.
 Food will be portioned in individual serving containers.
-6. Provide a food production record (Contract Meal S • · · · · - do Provide a food production record (Contract Mean Service Derivery Receipt), page C-107, for the recipient that documents each meal service, including the following information: complete menu and food items, quantities delivered, number of meals ordered/delivered, crediting information (Child Nutrition [CN] label and/or product formulation statement and/or recipe information, when applicable), and a signature indicating delivery of meals.
+6. Provide a food production record (Contract Meal Service Delivery Receipt), page C-105, for the recipient that documents each meal service, including the following information: complete menu and food items, quantities delivered, number of meals ordered/delivered, crediting information (Child Nutrition [CN] label and/or product formulation statement and/or recipe information, when applicable), and a signature indicating delivery of meals.
 The Preparer will also retain a copy of these food production records and make additional supporting documents available upon request (copy of CN label and/or product formulation statement or recipe information, when applicable).
 The preparer is obligated to relay daily the correct portion size required for each bulk item (if applicable) along with the quantity of each bulk item that is delivered to the recipient.

-- 7. Provide meals to the receiving site based on the number of meals ordered, with adjustments made as needed. - 8.
-Do not claim reimbursement for all or part of the meals provided to the receiving site under any othe program administered by the SDE. - 9.
-Charge/invoice the receiving site, itemizing the number of child/adult meals provided and the total amount owed for each month that meals are provided.

-The site receiving the meals agrees to (Recipient):

-- 1. Inform the preparing site of the number of meals needed by the receiving site for each meal service.
-The preparation site will be notified of any adjustments in meals ordered within the predetermined time frame of .

-- 2. Notify the preparing site of any children who may require special dietary considerations to fulfill their nutritional needs.

-- 3. Pick up or accept meals for each meal service prepared within contractual requirements for the receiving site.

-- 4. Serve meals to children in accordance with Oklahoma State Department of Health guidelines.

-- 5. Reimburse the preparing site for meals at the following rates:

-- \$ For each child's breakfast

-- \$ For each child's lunch

-- \$ For each child's snacks

-- \$ For each adult's breakfast

-- \$ For each adult's lunch

-- \$ For each adult's snacks

-MEAL PRICES MUST BE, AT A MINIMUM:

-- 6. Lunch charge equals free reimbursement rate for lunch plus additional incentive payment plus the value of USDA Foods. - 7.
-Breakfast charge equals free reimbursement rate for regular breakfast. - 8.
-Snack charge equals free reimbursement rate for snack.

-I agree with all provisions of this contract.

-(Signature of Preparing Site)

-(Date)

-(Signature of Receiving Site)
+8. Do not claim reimbursement for all or part of the meals provided to the receiving site under any other program administered by the SDE.
+9. Charge/invoice the receiving site, itemizing the number of child/adult meals provided and the total amount owed for each month that meals are provided.
+The e site receiving the meals agrees to (Recipient): 1.
+Inform the preparing site of the number of meals needed by the receiving site for each meal service.
+The preparation site will be notified of any adjustments in meals ordered within the predetermined time frame of 2.
+Notify the preparing site of any children who may require special dietary considerations to fulfill their nutritional needs.
+3. Pick up or accept meals for each meal service prepared within contractual requirements for the receiving site.
+4. Serve meals to children in accordance with Oklahoma State Department of Health guidelines.
+5. Reimburse the preparing site for meals at the following rates: \$ For each child's breakfast \$ For each child's lunch \$ For each child's snacks \$ For each adult's breakfast \$ For each adult's lunch \$ For each adult's snacks ME EAL PRICES MUST BE, AT A MINIMUM: 6.
+Lunch charge equals free reimbursement rate for lunch plus additional incentive payment plus the value of USDA Foods.
+See Schedule D on eClaims.
+7. Breakfast charge equals free reimbursement rate for regular breakfast.
+8. Snack charge equals free reimbursement rate for snack.
+I a gree with all provisions of this contract.
+(Signature of Preparing Site) (Date) (Signature of Receiving Site) (Date) Att achments: Meal Pattern Requirements C-1 04 Oklahoma State Department of Education Compliance Section, July 2016